Black Widow (Marvel Comics): Yelena Belova

-Alternative universe versions
+Alternative versions

+Ultimate Marvel

+The Ultimate Marvel universe features several characters who went by the Black Widow codename, including the Ultimate version of Natasha Romanoff.

 Monica Chang

-Monica Chang-Fury is the second character to use the Black Widow codename in the Ultimate Marvel continuity, debuting in Ultimate Comics: Avengers #3.
+Monica Chang-Fury is the second character to use the Black Widow codename, debuting in Ultimate Comics: Avengers #3.

 Jessica Drew

-The Ultimate version of Jessica Drew is a female Spider-Clone who uses by the Black Widow alias.
+The Ultimate version of Jessica Drew is a female Spider-Clone who uses the Black Widow alias.

-Black Widow 2099
+Marvel 2099

+Different versions of Black Widow were seen in the different Marvel 2099 realities with one being the 2099 version of Yelena Belova:

+Tania

-The futuristic 2099 version of Black Widow is an African-American woman named Tania.
-She operates as part of the Avengers 2099 at the Alchemax corporation's behest.
+During the "Secret Wars" storyline, a futuristic 2099 version of Black Widow is an African-American woman named Tania.
+She operates as part of the Avengers 2099 at the Alchemax corporation's behest in the Battleworld domain of 2099.
 Like black widow spiders, she literally eats her mates after having sex with them.

+Black Widow 2098

+On the unified Marvel 2099 reality of Earth-2099, a Black Widow known as Black Widow 2098 was a member of the 2099 version of the Avengers.
+She was among those who were killed by the 2099 version of the Masters of Evil.
+Moon Knight 2099 later respawned in her crypt and formed the 2099 version of the New Avengers who defeated the Masters of Evil and remanded them to a prison on the planet Wakanda.